mathigon/textbooks/content/functions/content.md

 Now Mathipong wouldn't be much of a game if the ball always fell from the same spot and the target never moved.
 Likewise, absolute vallue functions wouldn't be very useful if they only ever occured with the rule f(x)=|x|.
 Let's have a look at how they move around the coordinate plane.

     // NOTES
     // This section will likely work better with some animations.
 The graphs here can be mock-ups of key points in the animations.

 So far, when we have been graphing functions, we have been either plotting points on the line and connecting them with a line, or we have been finding a significant point, like the y-intercept or x-intercept and counting the slope to construct the line.
 The graphs and their respective equations actually leads us to a new way of understanding graphs on the coordinate plane.
 We can think of graphing in terms of **[transformations](gloss:transformations).** Let's take a look at this with a lin we are familiar with graphing y=x.

-::: column(width 240)
+::: column(width=240)

 ![4%20Absolute%20Value%20Functions%205297933ab8b74fa0bcd2489d9175f097/Screenshot_2020-07-10_at_15.18.28.png](4%20Absolute%20Value%20Functions%205297933ab8b74fa0bcd2489d9175f097/Screenshot_2020-07-10_at_15.18.28.png)